 How to compare with other tours

-This is a small, all-expenses-paid trip offering unique access to private events for a maximum of 8 people, lead by Saeideh and Ali, in addition to a local guide when needed, like when staying with nomads.
+This is a small, all-expenses-included trip offering unique access to private events for a maximum of 8 people.
 Most tours to Iran assign double or triple that many tourists to a single leader.

 All the meals are covered.
 Most tours provide for only the breakfast on most days.

-All entrance fees to attractions are paid, which are a lot because foreigners pay four or five times what Iranians pay.
+All entrance fees to attractions are paid; these fees can be substantial because foreigners customarily pay four or five times what Iranians pay.

 Hotel accommodations will be minimum 4-star.
 Some less-expensive tours offer only 3-star hotels.